Quantum Cloning Machines and the Applications: Local cloning of entangled states, entanglement in quantum cloning

 In 2-dimensional system, we have presented relations (\ref{opnoclone}) for CNOT gate previously \cite{gottesman98}, $(\sigma _x\otimes I)\rightarrow \sigma _x\otimes \sigma _x, (\sigma _z\otimes I)\rightarrow \sigma _z\otimes I, (I\otimes \sigma _x)\rightarrow I\otimes \sigma _x, (I\otimes \sigma _z)\rightarrow \sigma _z\otimes \sigma _z$.
 Those results imply that the bit flip errors are copied forwards while the phase errors are copied backwards.
 But we cannot copy simultaneously the bit flip errors and phase flip errors.
 This is a kind of no-cloning theorem.

+Some other results about the cloning of entanglement are listed in the following.
 The local cloning of product states without the shared entanglement ancilla is studied in \cite{yingms05}.
 Distinguishing states locally is also studied in \cite{walgate,walgateshort,chenyx1,chenyx2}.
+The entangled states studied are generally pure states, however, it is shown that maximally entangled states can also be mixed which is constituted by very special structures.
+A subset of those mixed maximally entangled states has similar properties as those of pure maximally entangled states, and can be local distinguished perfectly \cite{Lizongguo}.
 The local cloning of other cases are also studied, including three-qubit case \cite{PhysRevA.74.032323.2006}, the continuous-variable case \cite{pra77.042301}, orthogonal entangled states and catalytic copying \cite{njp6.164}.
 The local cloning of partially entangled pure states in higher dimension is studied in \cite{ISI:000269858900005}.
 Some results of local cloning with entanglement resource are presented in \cite{EisertJacobs,CheflesGilson,CollinsLinden}.

 Various schemes of quantum cloning of entanglement are studied in \cite{c-entagle0,c-entangle}.
 Quantum cloning of continuous-variable entangled states is studied in \cite{Weedbrook2008}.
 The cloning of entangled photons to large scales which might be see by human eye is analyzed in \cite{Sekatski2010}.
 The scheme of cloning unknown entangled state and its orthogonal-complement state with some assistances is studied in \cite{ISI:000267510900005} and also in \cite{ISI:000227361300007} and \cite{ISI:000242357000016}, the case of arbitrary unknown two-qubit entangled state is studied in \cite{ISI:000269486400010}.
 The partial quantum cloning of bipartite state, i.e., only part of the of the two-particle state is cloned, and the cloning of mixed states are studied in \cite{ISI:000278194800002}.
 Coherent states cloning and local cloning are presented in \cite{Dong2008}.
 The disentanglement is to preserve the local properties of an entangled state but erase the entanglement between the subsystems, it is closely related with quantum cloning and the broadcasting \cite{ISI:000084148000024}.
 The cloning machine used as approximate disentanglement is presented in \cite{ISI:000221638800002}.
 The two-qubit disentanglement and inseparability correlation are presented in \cite{ISI:000085836300022}.